Quantum sensing with discrete time crystals in the Lipkin-Meshkov-Glick Model: Effect of Magnetic field and period

 \section{Effect of Magnetic field and period}

 In this section, we investigate how the magnetic field, $h$ influences the melting of the DTC phase.
 Building on the previous analysis, we use the TAIPR as a reliable probe to locate the critical spin-flip imperfection and extend this approach to map the transition in the $(\epsilon, h)$ plane.
-Fig.~\ref{fig phase diagram}(a) shows a density plot of the second-order Rényi entropy \cite{atas2012_multifractality, luitz2017_ergodic, laflorencie2016_quantum},
+Fig.~\ref{fig phase diagram}(a) shows a density plot of the time-averaged second-order Rényi entropy \cite{atas2012_multifractality, luitz2017_ergodic, laflorencie2016_quantum},

-as a function of $\epsilon$ and the magnetic field $h$.
-The diagram reveals that the critical imperfection $\epsilon_c$ systematically decreases with increasing $h$, finally vanishing close to the $\mathbb{Z}_2$ symmetry breaking transition at $h = J = 1$, indicating that stronger quantum fluctuations arising from non-commuting $S_x$ and $S_z$ parts in $H_1$ fasten the delocalization of the initial state in the many-body Hilbert space and thereby accelerate the destruction of the DTC phase ((see Eq. \eqref{eq: floquet hamiltonian} and Appendix \ref{AppB})).
+as a function of $\epsilon$ and $h$.
+The diagram reveals that the critical imperfection $\epsilon_c$ systematically decreases with increasing $h$, finally vanishing close to the $\mathbb{Z}_2$ symmetry breaking transition at $h = J = 1$.
+This indicates that stronger quantum fluctuations arising from non-commuting $S_x$ and $S_z$ parts in $H_1$ accelerate the delocalization of the initial state in the many-body Hilbert space in finite-size systems, thereby accelerating the destruction of the DTC phase ((see Eq. \eqref{eq: floquet hamiltonian} and Appendix \ref{AppB})).

 For comparison, Fig.~\ref{fig phase diagram}(b) presents the corresponding order parameter $\overline{m}_z$ over the same parameter range.
-The transition line extracted from $\overline{m}_z$ coincides with that obtained from the TAIPR analysis, confirming the consistency of the two diagnostics.
+The transition line extracted from $\overline{m}_z$ coincides with that obtained from the time-averaged second-order Rényi entropy analysis, confirming the consistency of the two diagnostics.

 For the sake of completeness, we present the order parameter $\overline{m}_z$ as a function of the period of the drive, $\tau$ and $\epsilon$.
 It appears that the higher value of $\tau$ widens the DTC region.
 As $\tau$ increases, the spins interact for a longer time (see Eq. \eqref{eq: floquet hamiltonian}), which results in the DTC phase being robust to higher values of imperfection.